davidsavoie1/svelte-specma/README.md

 - `initialValue`: Any.
 The initial value to validate, saved in internal state
 - `spec`: Any.
 The Specma spec.
 Only the predicate function part of the spec is used in a `predSpecable`, so a compound value (object, array, etc.) won't validate its children spec.
 To do so, use a `collSpecable` instead.
 - `required`: Boolean.
 If a value is required, must be different than `undefined`, `null` or `""`; will return the Specma `isRequired` message otherwise.
 False by default.
+- `changePred`: Function. `(a, b) => boolean`.
+Function to evaluate if value is different from initial value.
+By default, will do a deep object value equality and compare dates by value.
 - `id`: Any.
 Used to uniquely identify the store.
 Mainly useful for values part of a list.

 ## Outputs